ozanMSFT/pytorch-wiki/PyTorch-ONNX-exporter.md

 Running all the tests locally takes a very long time, so generally you should run a few tests locally and rely on GitHub CI checks for comprehensive testing.
 We highly recommend using [pytest to run tests selectively](https://docs.pytest.org/en/latest/how-to/usage.html).
+Note that you should use `python -m pytest` rather than calling `pytest` directly to make sure it uses your locally built version of PyTorch.

 Most relevant tests are in [test/onnx/](https://github.com/pytorch/pytorch/tree/onnx_ms_1/test/onnx).